This Thanksgiving my husband and I will be hosting 7 guests in our tiny 350 square foot (33m2) apartment.

 Special Cooking Tools

-- Add the 2 carrots, 3 celery and 1 onion – peeled and cut in large chunks – to the bottom of the pan (this provides excellent flavor for the gravy).
+- Place 2 carrots, 3 celery and 1 onion – peeled and cut in large chunks – in the bottom of the pan (this provides excellent flavor for the gravy).

 - (Optional:) Herb-butter rub: In a bowl, mix together 6 tablespoons of softened unsalted butter, 3 tablespoons of finely chopped fresh parsley, 3 tablespoons of finely chopped fresh thyme, 3 tablespoons of finely chopped fresh sage leaves, 1 teaspoon of course salt, and 1/4 teaspoon of pepper.
 (This mixture can be prepared the night in advance and left at room temperature until the turkey is being prepared to go in the oven.)
 Lift the skin of the breast starting near the neck and separate the skin from the meat.
 Smear the mixture under the skin on the breast, thighs and upper drumsticks.
 Save about a tablespoon and rub the entire turkey with the remaining herb butter, and sprinkle with 1 1/2 teaspoons salt and 3/4 teaspoon pepper, pressing them on the skin.
 (NOTE: This will make the turkey look very ugly and is a frustrating task to accomplish.
 My culinary-trained mother says this probably has a really nice impact on the flavor, so it could be worth keeping!)
 [NOTE #2: If you do not use this herb butter rub, then you’ll want to simply rub the outside of the turkey with butter and sprinkle it with 1/5 teaspoons of salt and pepper.]